 Letters are created either:

-As other forms of drawing it also follow a few sets of principles like readability, balance, composition, etc.
+Other forms of drawing also follow a few sets of principles like readability, balance, composition, etc.

 Typography is the art of using letters.
-It comprises of typefaces and fonts.
+It comprises typefaces and fonts.

-It is not the specific style of creating letters or words, but the arrangement of how those letters appear together in a system.
+It is not the specific style of creating letters or words but how they appear together in a system.
 The letter formations remain the same irrespective of the layout.

-For example Times New Roman and all the other fonts which you download to create a printed text.
+For example, Times New Roman and all the other fonts you download to create a printed text.

-Typography finds its use in a wide range of graphic designing projects like brochure and logo design, invitations, book publishing, memos, visiting cards, book cover, etc.
+Typography finds its use in a wide range of graphic designing projects, such as brochure and logo design, invitations, book publishing, memos, visiting cards, book cover, etc.

 Designing software like Illustrator or Photoshop

-I hope you find this post useful and by now you have a better understanding of the difference between calligraphy, hand lettering, and typography.
+Here I have provided the most straightforward definitions of calligraphy, hand-lettering, and typography.
+I hope you find this post helpful, and by now, you have a better understanding of the difference between all these terms.

-Certified graphologist, writer, calligrapher and part-time blogger.
+Certified Content Writer, Graphologist, Author, Blogger, and YouTuber.
 Join me here to learn personality development through handwriting in easy to follow steps.

 Copyright ©2019 All Rights Reserved.